Sam Sherring

-Sam Sherring (born 8 May 2000) is an English professional footballer who plays as a centre-back for EFL League Two club Cheltenham Town, on loan from EFL League Two club Milton Keynes Dons.
+Sam Sherring (born 8 May 2000) is an English professional footballer who plays as a centre-back for club Rochdale.

 A graduate of AFC Bournemouth's academy, Sherring's previous clubs include Northampton Town, Cambridge United, Accrington Stanley, Torquay United and Weymouth.

 Career

 Early career

 Born in Dorchester, Sherring began his career with Bournemouth, in 2007, at the age of 7.
 After loan spells with Weymouth, and Torquay United, including an appearance in the National League Play-Off final, he moved on loan to Accrington Stanley in August 2021.
 On 11 January 2022, Sherring signed on loan for Cambridge United until the end of the season.

 Northampton Town

 Sherring moved to Northampton Town in July 2022.

 Milton Keynes Dons

 After rejecting a new contract from Northampton, it was announced in June 2024 that Sherring would join Milton Keynes Dons on 1 July 2024.
 He made his debut for the club on 10 August 2024, unfortunately scoring an own goal in a 1–2 home defeat to Bradford City.

-On 1 September 2025 he signed on loan for Cheltenham Town.
+On 31 August 2025, Sherring joined EFL League Two club Cheltenham Town on loan until the end of the 2025–26 season.

+Sherring was one of nine players released by the club at the conclusion of their contracts on 30 June 2026.